Click on thumbnails below for larger pics....

 I later decided to add the Raceseng Reverse Lockout from FRSport, installation instructions HERE and installation video HERE.
 I ended up using one size smaller than the recommended 3/32 punch to remove the OE rollpin, 3/32 punch I had was just a bit tight....**DON'T FORGET TO PUT IT IN REVERSE BEFORE REMOVING THE PUNCH AND OE LOCKOUT**.
 I had some leftover swaybar bushing grease I applied to the plastic piece prior to installing the new lockout.

 And, short shifters accentuate the already bad cold performance of the transmission, the reason the FRS/BRZ has this issue is HERE.

 One option for clutch feel and throwout bearing longevity is to adjust the clutch pedal, forum thread HERE.
 Some also opt to remove the helper spring for the clutch pedal, the spring makes the clutch pedal light but also hard to feel the engagement/release points, forum thread HERE.

-TRD Performance Air Intake (P/N PTR03-18130) from East Madison Toyota Parts installed, Installation instructions HERE.
+TRD Performance Air Intake (P/N PTR03-18130) from Amazon installed, Installation instructions HERE.

 DSport tested the TRD Intake HERE and HERE, video HERE.
 F1point4 posted a quick look review HERE.